An audience watching an interesting show

 Kingston WritersFest

-With a focus on literary works that challenge the reader and the literary art form with revolutionary ideas, presentations and structures, this five-day festival honours great fiction, nonfiction, poetry, graphic novels and other hybrid and experimental works.
-Writers can sign up for the immersive writing boot camp taught by critically acclaimed authors and book lovers can check out over 45 literary events held by the festival.
+The festival highlights literary works that challenge the reader and the literary art form with revolutionary ideas, presentations and structures, this five-day festival honours great fiction, nonfiction, poetry, graphic novels and other hybrid and experimental works.
+Writers can sign up for the immersive writing boot camp taught by critically acclaimed authors and book lovers can check out the literary events held by the festival.

 Location: 209 Wellington Street #202A, Kingston